-1. The Henry J. Meyer Scholarship: The Henry J. Meyer scholarship award was established in 1987 to honor the original and long-time director of the Doctoral Program, Henry J. Meyer, under whose leadership the program was the first doctoral program in social work to integrate fully the intensive study of social work and a social science discipline.
+1. The Henry J. Meyer Scholarship:

+The Henry J. Meyer scholarship award was established in 1987 to honor the original and long-time director of the Doctoral Program, Henry J. Meyer, under whose leadership the program was the first doctoral program in social work to integrate fully the intensive study of social work and a social science discipline.
 The major purposes of this award are (a) to help support and honor students in the Doctoral Program in Social Work and Social Science whose written work exemplifies the goals of the Program in relation to the integration of social work and social science, and (b) to encourage students to prepare such work for possible publication or conference presentation.

 Normally this award will be made annually.
 Papers submitted by students will be judged by the Supervising Committee on the extent to which they make an original contribution to the empirical or theoretical literature in a manner that integrates social work and social science.
-Announcements of the policies and procedures for the competition for the awards will be made annually, with applications and papers due in September.
+Annuancements of the policies and procedures for the competition for the awards will be made annually, with applications and papers due in September.

-- 2. W. K. Kellogg Family Endowed Fellowship: This award was established by the W.K.
+2. W. K. Kellogg Family Endowed Fellowship:

+This award was established by the W.K.
 Kellogg Foundation along with matching funds provided by the Ann and Robert Lurie Family Foundation.
 It is awarded to students in the Joint Doctoral Program in Social Work and Social Science with a research interest in advancing the understanding of issues relevant to improving the well-being of children, youth and their families.
+Submissions for this award will be due in September.
+Students receiving the Kellogg award may also receive the Henry Meyer Award, but not the Curtis Scholarship in the same year.

-Submissions for this award will be due in early October. - 3.
-Vivian A. and James L. Curtis Endowed Scholarship for Doctoral Student Research:
+3. Vivian A. and James L. Curtis Endowed Scholarship for Doctoral Student Research:

 This Scholarship was established by James L. and Vivian A. Curtis.
 It supports doctoral students whose research focuses on minority populations with low income and education, with a preference for research on issues faced by African American males.
-Submissions for this award will be due in early September. - 4.
-The Rosemary Sarri Scholarship Fund: The Rosemary Sarri Scholarship Fund was established to honor Professor Emerita Rosemary Sarri and her longstanding commitment to social justice.
+Submissions for this award will be due in September.
+Students receiving the Curtis Scholarship may also receive the Henry Meyer Award, but not the Kellogg Award in the same year.

+4. The Rosemary Sarri Scholarship Fund:

+The Rosemary Sarri Scholarship Fund was established to honor Professor Emerita Rosemary Sarri and her longstanding commitment to social justice.
 The major purpose of this scholarship is to provide financial support for students enrolled at the School of Social Work, at either the doctoral or master's level, whose past work, current studies, or future career goals are likely to contribute to the advancement of knowledge in social policy or community organization.
 This scholarship will be awarded annually based on students' applications, vitae, and letters of recommendation.
 Financial need shall be the primary selection criterion.
 Applications will be made available Fall Term, with a due date of early December for submission.